Climate Jargon

 Zooplankton: Microscopic animals floating in oceans or fresh water

-100-year flood: Severe floods with a one-in-100 chance of happening in any year
+100-year flood: Severe floods with a one-in-100 or 1 percent chance of happening every year

 About